gitmachtl/scripts/cardano/testnet/README.md

 Please make yourself familiar on how to call each script with the required parameters, there are plenty of examples in the description below or in the examples.

+### Main-Configuration File and all the other ones - Here is the description of each

 <details>
    <summary><b>Show the Main Configuration parameters and the full Syntax details for each script ... </b>:bookmark_tabs:<br></summary>